ANNarchy/ANNarchy/docs/manual/Parser.rst

     dmp/dt  = (baseline - mp) / tau

-In practice, ODEs are transformed using Sympy into the last form (only the gradient stays on the left) and numerized using either forward (the default), semi-implicit (or backward) or exponential Euler methods.
+In practice, ODEs are transformed using Sympy into the last form (only the gradient stays on the left) and numerized using the chosen numerical method.

 Constraints